 Any misrepresentation, failure to reveal information, failure to provide requested information or grant any authorization requested by the OLG may be taken as an indication of a lack of suitability for the Applicant to be granted a license or other authorization/approval.

 Applicants for Sports Wagering Operator, Management Services Provider, Supplier and Occupational Licenses can apply via the OLG’s licensing portal.

 OLG may issue Provisional Sports Wagering Licenses to qualified Applicants that are currently fully licensed in other Office-approved gaming jurisdictions to apply for a temporary/provisional license in the same category or equivalent category of license while completing the necessary steps for a standard operational license in the District.

-The “Office-approved gaming jurisdictions” that will be taken under consideration in the OLG’s provisional sports wagering licensing process include Delaware, Mississippi (including Tribal), Nevada, New Jersey, Pennsylvania, Rhode Island, West Virginia, and British Columbia.
+The “Office-approved gaming jurisdictions” that will be taken under consideration in the OLG’s provisional sports wagering licensing process have been set by Executive Order 20-S-001 and can be obtained here.

 A Provisional Sports Wagering License shall be valid for a period of up to six (6) months.
 The Executive Director may extend the Provisional Sports Wagering License period upon a showing of good cause.
 While operating under a Provisional Sports Wagering License, the Licensee shall adhere to all applicable requirements.
 The Applicant must complete the OLG’s full sports wagering licensing applications and meet all requirements prior to being issued a standard sports wagering license.
 The initial standard license term of the Applicant shall be reduced by the number of days the Applicant held a Provisional Sports Wagering License.